icambridge/iain.sexy/source/_posts/2017-01-16-are-you-a-good-developer.markdown

 Another example I should be able to extend a sorting class so it can sort other kinds of things but I shouldn't be able to change it from a sorting class to first item found class.

-For more info see

 ## Liskov's object replacement

 The object replacement principal is that I should be able to replace any object with one of the same type and not change the behavior of the application.

 For example if I change the database class for another the application should not go from saving data about servers to managing the AWS instances.

-For more info see

 ## Interface segregation